 Whitney Linsenmeyer, PhD, RD, LD (she/her) is an assistant professor of nutrition and DPD Director at Saint Louis University.
 She serves as a spokesperson for the Academy of Nutrition and Dietetics with expertise in transgender health and nutrition.
 Dr. Linsenmeyer's research and clinical practice center on advancing nutrition care for the transgender and gender diverse population.
 She is passionate about the role that food and nutrition can play in the lives of transgender individuals, as well as the role that nutrition professionals can play in the role of providing excellent healthcare for the transgender community.

 Jen Waters MS, RDN, CNSC, LDN

-Jennifer Waters MS, RDN, CNSC, LDN (she/her) is an instructor in the Department of Nutrition at Benedictine University and a doctoral candidate in Health Sciences at Northern Illinois University.
+Jennifer Waters (she/her) is a Dietetic Internship Director at Sodexo and a doctoral candidate in Health Sciences at Northern Illinois University.
+She is also an adjunct instructor at Benedictine University, University of Rhode Island and Central Washington University.
 Her dissertation research centers on dietitian readiness and training to care for transgender and gender diverse patients.
-In her previous role as a clinical nutrition manager, she served as a district diversity and inclusion ambassador, was active on the LGBTQ alliance committee, and garnered grant funding to advance house-wide training of healthcare professionals for the inclusive care of the LGBTQ community.
+In her previous role as a clinical nutrition manager, she served as a district diversity and inclusion ambassador, and was active on the LGBTQ alliance committee.